 Sovereignty can be understood as the authority of a state to govern itself, and determine its own laws and policies.
-In the case of the UK, we also have the idea of parliamentary sovereignty, which holds that Parliament is the highest source of authority make laws without restriction.
+In the case of the UK, we also have the idea of parliamentary sovereignty, which holds that Parliament is the highest source of authority to make laws without restriction.

 Whilst sovereignty in the first sense may be the starting point for all independent states, sovereignty in the second sense is not.
 Many states’ parliaments are constrained by requirements of a written constitution, and a constitutional court which can review, and annul laws which conflict with the constitution.

 On one level, the UK’s sovereign law-making powers, centred on its Parliament, are challenged by its membership of the European Union, as the UK is constrained in its actions by the agreements it has entered into and laws made under the EU Treaties.
 At another level, all those constraints are the result of a freely-entered-into decision by Parliament to sign up the EU in the first place.

 Almost all countries have international agreements of one kind or another—on trade, human rights or other matters—that constrain governments and/or require changes in domestic law.
 The World Trade Organisation (WTO), and its agreements, is one such example.